Cades Cove Loop Road

 Mile 2.1 – Primitive Baptist Church

 A short, unpaved road to the left leads to the Primitive Baptist Church.
-This church is still used, as can be seen by the picture to the right.
+This church is still used, as can be seen by the picture to the left.
 The quarter mile road is two way and narrow, so use caution.

 Mile 2.5 – Methodist Church